cdl-geneseo/geneseo-dictionary/T/Thotch.md

 # Thotch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Thotch

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (noun) Used in phrase &quot;hook my thotch;&quot; means to meet, become well-acquainted, or to engage in sexual relations.